KittyNekoStudio/romance/README.md

     game.branch.new("cat")
     game.branch.set("cat")

-    game.text = {
-        -- You can name lines to be referenced later cat_image = "Yes, yes, I am a cat!"
-    }

     game.image.set("cat", "cat_image")

     -- If you do not provide a choice but want to move onto a new branch